QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Kuhai.md

 ### Motivation

-Kuhai is primarily concerned with the safety of her people in her homeland of [Isla Sofia](Isla%20Sofia), and secondarily concerned with the safety of Isla Sofia itself and all the people in it, and will go to extreme lengths to ensure no harm comes to them.
+Kuhai is primarily concerned with the safety of her people in her homeland of [[Isla Sofia]], and secondarily concerned with the safety of Isla Sofia itself and all the people in it, and will go to extreme lengths to ensure no harm comes to them.

 Of course, that made her very easy for Freya to recruit to the Risky Witches by promising the safety of the island.
 Over time, Kuhai became invested in the greater cause of the Risky Witches and devoted herself to it entirely on the condition that Isla Sofia take priority should it ever be threatened.